Associate’s Degree in Early Childhood Education for Under $19K2

 There's no application fee and you can get started sooner with 8 start dates throughout the year.

 We believe in giving credit where it’s due.
-Prospective students who hold a current CDA Credential may be eligible to waive or transfer up to 12 credits into this Early Childhood Education program.
+Prospective students can transfer credits and receive course waivers in this ECE program.
+For example, if you already have your CDA credential, you may be eligible to transfer up to 12 credits toward your certificate.
 Talk to an admissions advisor today or explore our Transfer Policy page to review our seamless credit policies designed to maximize credits, potentially save money and expedite graduation.

 Help Paying for College